eForms Logo

 Vermont Eviction Notice Forms (4)

-A Vermont eviction notice allows a landlord to inform a tenant that they have committed a lease violation.
-The notice must describe the offense and include the number (#) of days the tenant must respond.
-If the tenant does not adhere to the notice, the landlord may submit an eviction case (Ejectment) at the Superior Court, Civil Division.
+A Vermont eviction notice is used by a landlord to inform a tenant that they have committed a lease violation.
+The notice must describe the offense and include the number of days the tenant has to remedy the violation.
+If the tenant fails to do so, the landlord may submit an eviction case ("Ejectment") at the Superior Court, Civil Division.

 By Type (4)